Posts - Bill - HR 2923 To nullify certain interagency guidance related to climate-related financial risk management for large financial institutions.

 house 04/17/2025 - 119th Congress

-We are working to eliminate the current federal guidelines that require large financial institutions to manage climate-related risks, aiming to prevent these agencies from enforcing or issuing similar rules in the future.
-Our goal is to remove regulatory burdens associated with this interagency guidance.
+We are working to eliminate specific federal financial regulations on how large banks manage risks related to climate change, aiming to prevent these agencies from enforcing similar guidelines in the future.

 Congress.gov